martianbandit/Agentic-Coding-Framework/README.md

 ## How to Use

 1. Fork this repository to create a new project.
+2. Install all MCP @ 01_AI-RUN/Template/MCP-Server.json
+3. Just run in cursor / cline / windsurf with this prompt :

-2. Just run : let's get started with '01_AI-RUN/00_Getting_Started.md'
+--->  Let's get started with '01_AI-RUN/00_Getting_Started.md

 ## Purpose